arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 ![Both devices CAN bus wiring diagram](assets/CAN-bus-wiring.png)

+***For stable CAN bus communication, it is recommended to install 120 Ω termination resistors between CANH and CANL lines.***

 - __For the Portenta C33:__ Use the writing example from above.
 - __For the Portenta Machine Control:__ Install the `Arduino_MachineControl.h` library from the Library Manager and use the following example sketch: